dk1a/mud-table-idxs/README.md

 `idx` is used for these onchain table indexes, instead of `index`, which is too generic a term and hard to search/refactor.

-`mud-table-idxs` are beast compared to MUD's [KeysWithValue module](https://mud.dev/world/modules/keyswithvalue), which is essentially a basic onchain index, but it only indexes all non-key values at once, and has no typed codegen.
+`mud-table-idxs` are best compared to MUD's [KeysWithValue module](https://mud.dev/world/modules/keyswithvalue), which is essentially a basic onchain index, but it only indexes all non-key values at once, and has no typed codegen.

 `mud-table-idxs` indexes any combination of fields, which can include key fields.